TJHeuvel/rival-doc/Tutorial/tutorial-ai.md

 Note: you could also choose to make the AI detection zones work with trigger colliders instead of a `CalculateDistance` query, if you prefer that approach.

 Now you can create a copy of your character object in the Subscene, name it "AICharacter", and add an `AIController` component to it.
-Set the "DetectionDistance" to 8 for example, and the "DetectionFilter" to "Everything".
+Set the `DetectionDistance` to 8 for example, and the `DetectionFilter` to "Everything".

 If you press Play, and go near the AICharacter, it should start chasing you.